Snoqualmie Watershed Forum

 - King County WRIA 7 Routine Streams Water Quality Monitoring Report

 About the Forum

-Established in 1998, the Snoqualmie Watershed Forum is a partnership between the Snoqualmie Tribe, King County, and the cities of Duvall, Carnation, North Bend and Snoqualmie.
-The forum also includes citizen representatives.
+Established in 1998, the Snoqualmie Watershed Forum is a partnership between the Snoqualmie Tribe, the Tulalip Tribes, King County, the cities of Duvall, Carnation, North Bend and Snoqualmie, and the Town of Skykomish.
+The forum also includes citizen representatives, a non-governmental organization representative and the King Conservation District.
 View member list.

 The Forum's goal is to protect and restore the health of the Snoqualmie Watershed in harmony with the cultural and community needs of the Valley.
 To achieve this, the Forum provides leadership on key issues and implements projects to aid in salmon recovery, protect water quality and address flooding.
 Read More....